projectriff/projectriff.io/_docs/022-running-on-gke-with-rbac.md

 ```

 ### create a GKE cluster
 Look for [Kubernetes Engine](https://console.cloud.google.com/kubernetes/) in the console, and create a new cluster.
-Select a Cluster Version of 1.8+ or later in the console to enable RBAC.
+Select a Cluster Version of 1.8+ or later with "Legacy Authorization" disabled to enable RBAC.
 The minimum configuration for riff on GKE is single node cluster with 2 vCPUs and 7.5GB memory.

 ### configure credentials to target the GKE cluster